Parks, Streets And Public Facilities Maintenance Superintendent

-Possession of a Bachelorís degree from an accredited college or university with major course work in public administration, recreation, park administration, ornamental horticulture, business or a related field.
+Possession of a Bachelorís degree from an accredited college or university with major course work in public administration, park administration, ornamental horticulture, business or a related field.

 Four years of increasingly responsible technical, administrative or analytical experience in a public agency in related function areas or any experience that would have provided the opportunity to develop the required skills, knowledge and abilities.
 One of the four years of experience shall be in a supervisory capacity.